Sophie Alouf-Bertot

-Sophie Alouf-Bertot (born in 1945), is a Belgian graphic designer, painter and former teacher living and working in Brussels.
+Sophie Alouf-Bertot (born 1945), is a Belgian graphic designer, painter and teacher, living and working in Brussels.

 Education

-Sophie Alouf first studied at the Institut Sainte Marie in Brussels and after that joined the graphic arts department of the National Superior School for Architecture and Visual Arts La Cambre (ENSAAV), where she got training in Luc Van Malderen workshop who was also the head of the department at the time.
+Sophie Alouf first studied at the Institut Sainte Marie in Brussels.
+After that, she joined the graphic arts department of the National Superior School for Architecture and Visual Arts La Cambre (ENSAAV), where she got training in the Luc Van Malderen workshop and was also the head of the department at the time.
 Typography was taught by Fernand Baudin.
-She has mentioned it being easy to settle into the world of graphic design, because Sophie's mother has been one of the first students at La cambre in that particular field and was also teaching graphic communication there.
-Her specialty was everything that concerned the third dimension – shop window design etc. Sophie Alouf-Bertot obtained her diploma in 1969.
+She has mentioned it is easy to settle into the world of graphic design because Sophie's mother has been one of the first students at La Cambre in that particular field and was also teaching graphic communication there.
+Her specialty was everything that concerned the third dimension – shop window design, etc. Sophie Alouf-Bertot obtained her diploma in 1969.

 Design practice

-After graduating La Cambre Sophie Alouf-Bertot started working at Elizabeth Arden’s where her responsibilities included designing shop windows in the Benelux countries.
-Despite financial security in the company after about a year and a half she decided to leave Elizabeth Arden’s and set up her own design studio together with her husband Sami Alouf who had also studied at La Cambre and where they met.
+After graduating from La Cambre Sophie Alouf-Bertot started working at Elizabeth Arden’s where her responsibilities included designing shop windows in the Benelux countries.
+Despite financial security in the company after about a year and a half she decided to leave Elizabeth Arden’s and set up her design studio together with her husband Sami Alouf who had also studied at La Cambre and where they met.
 After graduating Sami, who comes from Lebanon, had gone to Beirut to open a studio.
-In 1970 they got married and Sophie and Sami opened a workshop together named “S+S Alouf design”.
+In 1970 they got married and Sophie and Sami opened a workshop together named "S+S Alouf Design".

-In their collaboration Sophie has a predilection for bright colors, contrasts and illustrative work, whereas Sami specializes in the creation of logotypes, typography and anything connected with corporate identity programs.
+In their collaboration Sophie has a predilection for bright colors, contrasts and illustrative work, whereas Sami specializes in creating logotypes, typography and anything connected with corporate identity programs.
 Although they have specific roles in their practice and sometimes one of them exclusively deals with the creation, their preferred approach is to make the final decisions for the finished version of the design together.

 One of their first clients was Woluwe and Westland Shopping Centers that commissioned them to create graphic identity as well as posters for thematic exhibitions that were organized every two to three months.
 That resulted in designing about 200 posters of a luxurious finish as they used screen printing technique to make them.
 Those posters were done in small runs which made this printing method possible.

 Sophie Alouf-Bertot and Sami Alouf have designed orientation systems for several institutions.
 Their conviction was that orientation systems must not only be clear and easy to read but also attractive, therefore one should not limit the color scheme to the conventional black and white.
 However, the color, in their opinion, must be used in the primary intention of emphasizing the visual information not exaggerated creativeness for its own sake.
 They believe that the task of a graphic designer is to take into account Individual characters of every project and building, not to use stereotyped signage.